dtcooper/fakehostname/README.md

 to copy it locally.

 ```
-# Run on a Mac named "byrne" and it doesn't work, since `hostname` is in /bin
+# Run on a Mac named "joan" and it doesn't work, since `hostname` is in /bin
-$ fakehostname weymouth hostname
+$ fakehostname rivers hostname
-byrne
+joan

 # So we copy the `hostname` command locally, and hurray, it works!
 $ cp /bin/hostname .
-$ fakehostname weymouth ./hostname
+$ fakehostname rivers ./hostname
-weymouth
+rivers
 ```

 Unforunately, this renders this software relatively useless on macOS.
 Oh well!